 - Am I using my power to make big enough requests of people so that we execute our plans effectively?

 - Am I fully engaging my power by becoming a real student of power, and politics?
-Am I seeing that my power includes using my talent, abilities, energy, attention and my voice in a way that creates my maximum contribution?
+Am I seeing that my power includes using my talent, abilities, energy, attention, and voice in a way that creates my maximum contribution?

 Just as we can overcome our silent self-doubts, we can also learn how to embrace our power, become comfortable with it, and develop strong connections with people at the same time.
 We can learn how to effectively leverage our power in one-on-one conversations and in team meetings-fully balancing the drive to achieve the goal with consideration for others.